Safety Yellow Badges

-With the intent of ensuring daily safe commutes for schoolchildren, we present Yellow Badges linked to traffic accident insurance to the first graders nationwide.
+With the aim of ensuring children stay safe on their way to school every day, we present yellow badges linked to traffic accident insurance to first graders across Japan.

-This project began in 1965 motivated by a letter in a newspaper.
-The letter, which was written by a mother whose child was killed in a traffic accident, was addressed to Prime Minister at that time, hoping for the eradication of traffic accidents.
+This project began in 1965, motivated by a letter that appeared in a newspaper.
+The letter, which was written by a mother whose child was killed in a traffic accident, was addressed to the Prime Minister at that time and called for the prevention of traffic accidents.

-(in cooperation with Sompo Japan Nipponkoa Insurance Inc., Meiji Yasuda Life Insurance Company and The Dai–ichi Life Insurance Company, Limited)
+This project, which entered its 60th year in 2024, has distributed over 70 million badges, and we now hear stories of them being worn by three generations of families (in cooperation with Sompo Japan Insurance Inc., Meiji Yasuda Life Insurance Company, and The Dai–ichi Life Insurance Company, Limited).

 1974 |